oneapi-src/level-zero-spec/scripts/core/INTRO.md

 1. Header Version - this is the version of the header files included by the application.
     - This is typically used to determine whether the application is using the latest version of the API header files.
     - It is determined from ::${X}_API_HEADER_VERSION.
-2. API Version - this is the version of the API features supported by the device.
+2. API Version - this is the version of the API supported by the device.
     - This is typically used to determine if the device supports the minimum set of features required by the application.
+    - There is a single API version that represents a collection of features.
-    - It is determined from calling ::${x}DeviceGetApiVersion
+    - The value is determined from calling ::${x}DeviceGetApiVersion
-3. Driver Version - this is the version of the driver installed in the system.
-    - This is typically used to mitigate driver implementation issues for a feature.
-    - It is determined from calling ::${x}DriverGetVersion
+    - The value returned will be the minimum of the ::${X}_API_HEADER_VERSION supported by the device and known by the driver.
-4. Structure Version - these are the versions of the structures passed-by-pointer to the driver.
+3. Structure Version - these are the versions of the structures passed-by-pointer to the driver.
     - These are typically used by the driver to support applications written to older versions of the API.
     - They are provided as the first member of every structure passed to the driver.
+4. Driver Version - this is the version of the driver installed in the system.
+    - This is typically used to mitigate driver implementation issues for a feature.
+    - The value is determined from calling ::${x}DriverGetVersion

 ${"##"} Error Handling
 The following rules are followed in order to maximize robustness and security: